-When looking for hot dogs, take the time to really understand what you’re reading on the label.
+When looking for hot dogs, take the time to really understand the ingredients on the label.

 Look out for fillers used to bulk up hot dogs, and binders used to hold ingredients together.
 If you don’t recognize an ingredient, it may be one of these additives.

-Another way to identify high quality hot dogs is by their appearance.
+Another way to identify high-quality hot dogs is by their appearance.
 All of the hot dogs in a package should be uniform in color, but this color may not be the same across brands.
-Some brands of hot dogs can look lighter or darker than others, and this is an indicator of smoke level, not quality (darker hot dogs are often smokier).
+Some brands of hot dogs can look lighter or darker than others, and this typically is an indicator of smoke level, not quality (darker hot dogs are often smokier).

-Labels indicating “Raised in the USA” means the meat is sourced from animals born and raised in the United States, which is important for conscious consumers who want to support the domestic economy.
+Since our start in 1875, we’ve made it our mission to only work with independent family farmers in the U.S. This means that our labels will always indicate “Raised in the USA.”
+Our meat is sourced from animals born and raised in the United States, which is important for conscious consumers who want to support the domestic economy.

 Also, as part of our values, we always prioritize animal welfare and crate-free practices—meeting American Humane Certiﬁed™ standards for our pork products and redefining what all-natural means.